DevonTheFloor/norm_converter/README.md

-# Normalizer/converter WAV file
+# Normalizer/converter WAV file for Linux

-Normalize your wave file and convert it on mp3 or ogg.
+Normalize your wave file and convert it on mp3 or ogg, no need to install any utilities.
+It use the inner ffmpeg lib desable on every linux distrib.
-Choise le format and the bitrate.
+You can choise le format and the bitrate.

 ## To make a file executable using chmod +x:
 ```bash